neo-project/neo-express/docs/command-reference.md

 > **Security note:** a checkpoint contains the complete on-chain state, including balances,
 > deployed contracts, and contract storage.
 The associated `.neo-express` data file stores
 > wallet private keys unencrypted.
-Protect both files and do not commit or publish them.
+Keep the data file private and do not commit or publish it.
+> Checkpoints may be committed for reproducible local tests when their state is intended to be
+> shared, but review balances and contract storage before distributing one.

 ### neoxp checkpoint create